Auction sniping: Strategy

 For example, a novice antiques buyer may prefer to bid in auctions which already have bids placed by more experienced antiques buyers, on the grounds that the items which the experienced buyers are interested in are more likely to be valuable.
 In this case, more-informed buyers may delay bidding until the last minutes of the auction to avoid creating competition for their bids, leading to a lower winning bid.

 An analysis of actual winning bids on eBay suggests that winning bidders are more likely to have placed a single bid late in the auction, rather than to have placed multiple incremental bids as the auction progresses.
+Bidding experience can also affect this behavior.
+A study tracking new eBay bidders found that losing auctions led bidders to place fewer bids and bid later in subsequent auctions, moving their behavior toward predictions of auction theory, whereas winning experience did not produce the same effect.

 Avoidance of maximum bid fishing

 Many online auctions use proxy bidding, an iterative sealed bid auction where winners pay a fixed increment over the second highest bid.
 The auctioneer does not disclose the current maximum bid, but the second highest bid is always public.

 In proxy bidding, the wise bidder must know in advance the "true" value of an item as a basis for their secret bidding limit.
 The fact that the maximum bid is revealed when it is outbid introduces the possibility of maximum bid fishing.
 Bidders unsure of the value of an item may incrementally increase their bid until they narrowly exceed the previously hidden maximum, thus placing themselves in a winning position without placing a very high bid.

 Sniping eliminates this possibility and effectively converts the auction to a Vickrey auction, the same as a proxy bidding auction except that all bids are kept secret until the close of bidding.